 What legal steps should I take to ensure a smooth inheritance of my family farm?

-To ensure a smooth inheritance of your family farm, you should create a comprehensive will that clearly outlines your wishes.
-Additionally, consider setting up trusts or succession agreements, and consult with a solicitor specialising in agricultural law to address any specific legal requirements and to facilitate the transfer process effectively.
+To ensure a smooth inheritance of your family farm, you should create a comprehensive Will as a starting point that clearly outlines your wishes.
+If you wish to transfer the farm in your lifetime, you should consult with a solicitor specialising in agricultural law to address any specific legal requirements and to facilitate the transfer process effectively.

-A farmer’s will should include detailed information about the distribution of your agricultural assets, appointing an executor, designating guardians for any dependents, and outlining any specific wishes regarding the operation of the farm after your passing.
+A farmer’s Will should include detailed information about the distribution of your agricultural assets, appointing an executor, designating guardians for any dependents, and outlining any specific wishes regarding the operation of the farm after your passing.
 It is advisable to work with a solicitor to ensure all aspects of your farming business are adequately covered.
+If you have young children, you may wish to leave the farm to a trust in favour of your children.

 What legal considerations are there when setting up an agribusiness in Ireland?